josdejong/mathjs/docs/reference/functions/std.md

 Compute the standard deviation of a matrix or a  list with values.
 The standard deviations is defined as the square root of the variance:
 `std(A) = sqrt(var(A))`.
-In case of a (multi dimensional) array or matrix, the standard deviation over all elements will be calculated.
+In case of a (multi dimensional) array or matrix, the standard deviation will be calculated over all elements by default.
+It is also possible to calculate the standard deviation along a specified axis by added the axis as the final argument of the function.

 Optionally, the type of normalization can be specified as second parameter.
 The parameter `normalization` can be one of the following values: